-- Metal or plastic tags. - Hammer with claws or specialized nail puller for removing nails. - 2-inch galvanized steel roofing nails.
-Longer nails may be required on trees with particularly thick bark, or you can use a scraper to reduce the thickness of the bark before nailing.
+- Metal or plastic tags. - Hammer with claws or specialized nail puller for removing nails. - 2.5-inch galvanized common nails (also called 8-penny or 8d) or close equivalent galvanized nail.
+Longer nails may be required on trees with thick bark, or you can use a scraper to reduce the thickness of the bark before nailing.

-Standards: If your trail uses tag blazes, your supervisor will tell you how to obtain the proper blazes.
+Standards: If your trail uses tag blazes, your supervisor

+will tell you how to obtain the proper blazes.
 Maintainers must purchase the nails used for attaching blazes.
 The tags may be either metal or plastic and are often provided by the land manager.
 Some parks, especially in New Jersey, require tags but do not provide them.
 In such cases, maintainers fabricate them out of siding or flashing scraps and then paint them.
 If you need to make tags, consult with your supervisor.
 Recently, plastic tags with reflective paint have been used in some parklands to improve tag visibility and aid search and rescue teams following trails after dark with flashlights.
 Here is an example of a typical tag blaze (the one shown is round, but rectangular blazes are also common)

-Tag blazes are installed using 2-inch galvanized steel roofing nails, one at the top and one at the bottom.
+Tag blazes are installed using galvanized common nails of 2.5 inches or similar length, one at the top and one at the bottom.
 Never place the nails at the sides of the tag.
-Do not drive the nails all the way in; leave 1inch of space between the tree and the tag to allow for growth.
-Some parks specify that aluminum nails should be used; your supervisor will tell you if aluminum nails are to be used.
+Do not drive the nails all the way in; leave 1.5 inches of nail exposed to allow for growth.
+Some parks specify that aluminum or other nails should be used; your supervisor will tell you if that is the case.
 Replace blazes that are starting to embed in the tree, or for which the gap between the blaze and the tree is almost gone.
 Replace damaged blazes and old, faded blazes that are difficult to see at a distance.